 Greets Fred Gibhardt

-Sam, I just listened to your “Hard & Heavy” album.
-I can’t believe I never heard this before!
-It’s back to back great rocking tracks.
-I thought I heard some Allman sound in there and then read you had the pleasure of working with Duane.
+I just listened to Sam’s “Hard & Heavy” album.
+I can’t believe I had never heard this before!
+It offers back-to-back great rocking tracks.
+I thought I heard some Allman sound in there and then read that Mr. Samudio had the pleasure of working with Duane.
 Very cool.
-I’m 52 and will be sharing this album and some of your earlier work with my 13 and 16 year old boys who love good music.
-Just wanted you to know that your music is touching yet another generation!
-Best, Rick
+I’m 52 and look forward to sharing this album and some of your earlier work with my 13 and 16 year old boys who love good music.
+Just hope that Mr. Samudio knows how much his music is touching another generation!

-A beautiful remembrance: my brother and I travelled to Memphis in 1992 just to meet you.
+A beautiful remembrance!
+My brother and I traveled to Memphis in 1992 just to meet Mr. Samudio.
 It was a great week.
-In your car (Dodge?) you showed us the City of Memphis.
-Some years later we met again, in Antwerp, Belgium where you performed with other sixties-stars like Chris Montez, the Sweet, Mud, Wish you good health and musical inspiration….
+In his car (Dodge?) he showed us the City of Memphis.
+Some years later we met him again, this time in Antwerp, Belgium, where he performed with other sixties stars like Chris Montez, the Sweet and Mud.
 Nic and Peter from Holland

-When the kids were little they knew there were a couple of things that required dropping any current conversations… They were Warren Zevon’s “Wearewolfs of London” and the formidable “Wooly Bully” by Sam the Sham and his boys.
-Thanks Mr. Samudio.
+When my kids were little they knew there were a couple of things that required dropping any current conversations… they were Warren Zevon’s “Werewolves of London” and the formidable “Wooly Bully” by Sam the Sham and The Pharaohs.
+Thank you, Mr. Samudio.